Bixi81/COVID-19/README.md

 10 April 2020: The Austrian Government has conducted [Covid-19 tests](https://www.nzz.ch/wissenschaft/coronavirus-test-oesterreich-und-nrw-leisten-pionierarbeit-ld.1551267) on 1544 individuals on 6 April.
 The test results suggest that between 0.12 and 0.76 percent of the population carry the virus.
 This would be 28500 people in total (expected value) - about 2.3 times of known infections in Austria [as of 6 April](https://info.gesundheitsministerium.at).

+13 April 2020: According to preliminary results of a study by Hendrik Streeck et al. in the German county of Heinsberg - one of the most affected counties in Germany - the lethality of Covid-19 is [about 0.37 percent](https://www.tagesspiegel.de/wissen/virologe-streeck-zur-coronavirus-studie-die-veroeffentlichung-zu-heinsberg-war-nicht-leichtfertig/25735672.html) in the region.

 **2. Overall Trends**